 Here is what happened at school...

-Over the last few weeks, Year 5 have been looking at the narrative poem 'The Highwayman'.
+Year 5 have been looking at the narrative poem 'The Highwayman'.
 They have studied the vocabulary and started writing their own story based on it.
 The children have been working hard on using more precise vocabulary and showing the reader how the characters are feeling rather than telling them.

 Here are some examples from the children in school and at home.